1969

 around the West End

-And the climax is I never
+the climax is I never get

-get to catch him.
+to catch him.
+He jumps in

-(Im not to good at
+(I'm not to good at this

-this running game as you
+running game as you read

-Ill have to give
+earlier.
+I'll have to

 CROMWELL